-Tickets for the Staatliche Museen zu Berlin are reasonably cheap with good combination deals — buy museum tickets and reserve online to save even more.
+Tickets for the Staatliche Museen zu Berlin are reasonably cheap with good combination deals — buy museum tickets and reserve free time-slot admission online for skip-the-line priority admissions.

 Tickets for the Staatliche Museen zu Berlin (State Museums) are very reasonably priced for the quality and quantity of artworks and cultural objects on display.
 The most expensive museum is €14 but most are cheaper and many combination deals are available — €19 includes all Museum Island venues for the day.
 Tickets are sold for individual museums (or special temporary exhibitions) but the area combination tickets are especially good value for money and always a great savings deal when seeing more than one museum on a single day.
 These national museums are included on the Berlin Museums Pass and some Berlin Welcome Cards.
 Buy tickets online from GetYourGuide and make free time-slot reservations where required.